-It’s always good to visit the lumber yard to verify what you will be paying for with your own eyes.
+It’s always good to visit the lumber yard to verify what you will pay for with your own eyes.

 When purchasing firewood, purchase it in the standard and verifiable full cords.

-If purchasing by truckload or station wagon load, you are likely to pay more money for less firewood.
+If you purchase by truckload or station wagon load, you will likely pay more for less firewood.

 b) Buy large pieces

-Pieces of firewood that are cut on the shorter side took more time to get to that size.
+Pieces of firewood cut on the shorter side took more time to get to that size.